Written by: Stacy Jones

 Example: A 3-year-old German Shepard female, wearing a white collar with an ID, reacts to the name Rossy and has Jet Black ears.

-2. The last location when the dog was with you.
+2. The last location where the dog was with you.

 Example: Near Central Park area, by the fountain, across the street in front of the bookshop, 3rd lane)